plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 In other words,

-> Whenever we're about to run a test case, call Respawn's Reset(&#8230;) first, and then proceed with actually running the test case.
+> Whenever we're about to run a test case, call Respawn's Reset(...) first, and then proceed with actually running the test case.

 ## StructureMap